Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Placid -stacks

 \subsection{Infinity-stacks}

 \begin{Emp} (a) Let $\Aff_k$ be the category of affine schemes over $k$, equipped with the \'etale topology.
 In this case, the category of presheaves $\PShv(\Aff_k)$ (compare \re{shv}) is usually called the category of {\em $\infty$-prestacks} (over $k$) and denoted by $\Prest_k$ .

-We call the category $\Shv(\Aff_k)$ the category of {\em $\infty$-stacks} over $k$ and denote it by $\St_k$. (b) We call an epimorphism $\cX\to\cY$ of $\infty$-stacks a {\em covering} (compare \re{cons2}(a)). \end{Emp}
+(b) We call the category $\Shv(\Aff_k)$ the category of {\em $\infty$-stacks} over $k$ and denote it by $\St_k$.
+Notice that every $\cX\in\St_k$ can be written as a colimit of affine schemes.
+More precisely, the canonical morphism $(\colim_{X\to\cX}X)\to\cX$, where the colimit is taken over all morphisms $X\to\cX$ with $X\in\Aff_k$, is an isomorphism (see, for example, \cite[Lemma 5.1.5.3]{Lu}).